Corporate Transparency and Mandatory Reporting

 Alexis focuses her practice counseling clients on corporate mergers and acquisitions, business planning and structuring, real estate acquisitions and dispositions, commercial leasing, and dealing with a multitude of general corporate governance matters.

-Diana B. Bonino
+Diana Bruce Bonino

 Diana practices in a broad array of corporate, business, and commercial real estate transactions, including business entity formation, entity structure, and commercial leasing.
 She has also assisted clients in the administration of estates and associated matters.
 As a former member of the firm’s Litigation & Dispute Resolution Practice Group, she has additional experience drafting pleadings, presenting motions, and negotiating settlements in a wide variety of matters including breach of contract and collections.